Use marketing to your advantage

 Sometimes a child is willing to eat new foods with friends that they would not tackle at home.

 A good way to approach this is to think carefully about what is happening away from home that supports them to eat more widely.
 Is it because nanna always bakes with them?
-Is it because the Kindy teacher sits with a child when they are having their snack?
+Is it because the Kindy teacher sits with your child when they are having their snack?

 5. Parent marketing.
 The way that parents approach food and feeding can have an enormous impact on how well a child eats.
 In fact, when I work with families, this is the first thing we work on.

-I know that a lot of parents will ask their child “do you want to try this?” when offering them a new food only to be told a consistent no. Obviously if you do ask this way and it works, go for it.
+For example, a lot of parents will ask their child “do you want to try this?” when offering them a new food only to be told a consistent no. Obviously if you do ask this way and it works, go for it.
 But many picky eaters are pre-programmed to say no 😊

 The definition of a fussy eater is a child who isn’t fond of new foods.
 The more anxious or stubborn they are around food, the more likely they are to reject something new without even considering it.